nhatle684/medusa-server/README.md

 - a User with the email: admin@medusa-test.com and password: supersecret
 - a Region called Default Region with the countries GB, DE, DK, SE, FR, ES, IT
 - a Shipping Option called Standard Shipping which costs 10 EUR
-- a Product called Medusa Shirt with 4 Product Variants that all cost 19.50 EUR
+- a Product called Cool Test Product with 4 Product Variants that all cost 19.50 EUR
-- a Product called Medusa Waterbottle with 1 Product Variant that all costs 10.00 EUR

-Visit [docs.medusa-commerce.com](https://docs.medusa-comerce.com) for further guides.
+Visit [docs.medusa-commerce.com](https://docs.medusa-commerce.com) for further guides.

-## Thank you!

 <p>
   <a href="https://www.medusa-commerce.com">